 Price: $26

-This brightening toner is made with organic herbs like lemon peel, yarrow, and lady’s mantle to balance the skin’s pH and revive dull complexions while priming and cleansing the skin.
+I tried the Brighten Tonic, which is formulated to bring life back into lackluster skin.
+It’s made with organic herbs like lemon peel, yarrow, and lady’s mantle to balance the skin’s pH and revive dull complexions while priming and cleansing the skin.

-My take: I like using this facial tonic in conjunction with my morning moisturizer for a glowy finish.
+Celia’s take: I like using this facial tonic in conjunction with my morning moisturizer for a glowy finish.
 Many toners are drying, but this one feels hydrating and fresh, which I appreciate.

 This formula is more gentle and soothing than most toners, so it’s a great option if you have sensitive skin.